open-telemetry/opamp-spec/specification.md

 them as such.
 Implementations that do not implement Message Attestation therefore see no wire-format change at all.

+A Server SHOULD only advertise `OffersPayloadTrustVerification` to Agents that have set `RequiresPayloadTrustVerification`, as advertising to non-opted-in Agents adds unnecessary bits to the capabilities field.
-A Server may advertise `OffersPayloadTrustVerification` and only wrap its outbound messages in `SignedServerToAgent` on connections from Agents that have set `RequiresPayloadTrustVerification` — there is no per-message cost for advertising the capability to non-opted-in Agents.
+A Server MUST only wrap its outbound messages in `SignedServerToAgent` on connections from Agents that have set `RequiresPayloadTrustVerification`.

 ### Capability Negotiation